-A. PC Attack Model
+A. Attack Model

-We now describe the first attack model considered in this paper.
 The attacker aims to contaminate pilot transmissions by imposing his signal.
-We assume that the attacker knows the pilot sequences used by Bobs (generally, pilot sequences are publicly known).
-Because the number of orthogonal pilots is limited, after eavesdropping on the channels for some time, the attacker can learn the pilots assigned to various Bobs.
-Let $\mathbf{x}J \in \mathbb{C}^{1 \times L}$ be the signal generated by the attacker.
-After the attack, the received signal at Alice will be modified as follows:
+We assume that the attacker knows the pilot sequences used by Bobs (generally, pilots are publicly known sequences).
+Because the total number of orthogonal pilots is limited, after eavesdropping on the channels for a while, the attacker can learn which pilot is assigned to which Bob .
+If $\mathbf{x}J \in \mathbb{C}^{1 \times L}$ is the signal generated by the attacker, the received signal at Alice will be modified as follows: